leondeklerk/node-ts-template/README.md

 -   Linting with Eslint and Prettier
 -   Pre commit type-checking and linting with Husky
--   Bun scripts for lint, type-check, build, and development.
+-   Npm scripts for lint, type-check, build, and development.
 -   Renovate dependency updates